scottyschup/ruby-curriculum/meta/course-preliminaries.md

 * Your responsibility is to give feedback in how to improve the code.
 This includes not only errors, but style and anything else that improves code quality.
+* Code for review must be sent at class end (6PM).
+Don't send late code for review, because your review-pair needs to go to sleep.
 * In the first week, pairs will exchange their code through zip file and email.
 * Reviewers should annotate the source code with their comments and